-Safe Haven treats every client individually.
-As such, Florida heroin addiction treatment begins with a medical assessment.
-Generally, the detox stage includes medication to prevent withdrawal.
-Next, therapy is introduced as the physical effects of withdrawal become more manageable.
-However, detox by itself is not considered treatment; it is only the first step on the road toward recovery.
+Our Florida heroin addiction treatment program addresses each individual client's needs.
+For this reason, all clients receive a medical and psychological assessment.
+To begin, the use of medications may be introduced to relieve cravings and withdrawal.
+Afterwards, other modalities are integrated as the physical effects of withdrawal become more manageable.
+However, detox by itself is not considered treatment; It is only the first step on the road toward recovery.

-Medication assisted treatment has shown to prevent heroin relapse.
-At Safe Haven Recovery, clients have a secure environment to get clean and stay stober comfortably.
+At Safe Haven Recovery, clients have a safe environment to get clean and stay stober.
 During this time, they can begin to work on themselves without feeling sick or craving heroin.
 Specifically, clients in our heroin addiction treatment program will participate in the following therapies:

 Medication assisted treatment is not the one-size-fits-all remedy for heroin addiction.
 However, medication assisted treatment is the American Medical Association's recommendation when it comes heroin addiction.
 Specifically, suboxone is a long-term treatment medicine.
 At the same time, therapy is utilized in tandem to support long-term sobriety.
 In fact, recent studies have shown that used properly in a treatment setting, suboxone has shown to reduce relapse rates by more than half.
 As a result, all eligible clients must participate in a full treatment program that includes individual and group therapy with our licensed therapists.